 A public hearing to discuss the three Certificate of Need applications is scheduled for Aug.
 12.

 Asheville Watchdog is a nonprofit news team producing stories that matter to Asheville and Buncombe County.
-Peter H. Lewis is a former senior writer and editor at The New York Times.
+Peter H. Lewis is a former senior writer, editor, and columnist at The New York Times.
 He can be reached at email@example.com